Cross-Border Remote Work FAQs Norway

 F. What is the employee’s exposure to local income tax, and under what circumstances is the foreign employer required to arrange for withholding of income tax?

 The rules concerning tax residence upon moving to Norway apply to those who have not previously been resident in Norway.
-The rules also apply to have been residents in Norway before, if previous emigration has been approved for tax purposes.
+The rules also apply to employees who have been residents in Norway before, if previous emigration has been approved for tax purposes.

 Claim for workplace injury